-Physical & Emotional Support: Sensory stimulation has been proven to benefit mental health patients.
+- Physical & Emotional Support: Sensory stimulation has been proven to benefit mental health patients.
 From youngsters’ ability to play independently to those starting their rehabilitation journey, learning self-regulation and relaxation strategies.

 - Complementary Therapy: After a difficult session with a member of the psychological wellbeing team, individuals can enjoy a safe space to contemplate and relax independently.

 Sensory in Mental Health Environments:

 - De-Escalation & Isolation Rooms – Cushioning emotional fallouts.
 Rhino Safety Padding helps patients stay safe in the right way, providing comfort and protection from self-harm.

-- CAMHS, Children’s Mental Health – Sensory aids support the development of emotional skills, helping children become more aware of their senses.
+- CAMHS, Children’s Mental Health – Sensory aids support emotional skills, helping children become more aware of their senses.
 Calming and relaxing, sensory rooms provide a warm, safe space away from clinical wards; and they also double as great spaces to play individually or with family members.

 - Adult Mental Health – Whether it’s soft mood lighting to help relax those with autism or providing a safe space to learn important social skills.
 Sensory areas can help individuals prepare to successfully live independently.